To catch up on this two-part horror short fiction, read Duology of the Damned: Part 01 — When the Sickness Reached Alaska

 Oh is that all?
 No big deal, I guess.

-I found myself wondering if Elle was going to be at the same facility as I was, it had been so long since I had seen a friendly face and she was the first person to actually talk to me like a human being since… I don’t know, I didn’t have any sense of time anymore.
+I found myself wondering if Elle was going to be at the same facility as I was, it had been so long since I had seen a friendly face and she was the first person to talk to me like a human being since… I don’t know, I didn’t have any sense of time anymore.
 There were several people outside tending to a community garden as I turned a corner.
 They all stopped working when they saw me limping by them, I’m sure I was a sight to see—a pale, hobbling former dead girl, walking among them, reborn back into this shit show.
 I just kept my eyes on the ground in front of me, before I knew it was I standing in front of the house where I was going to be staying.

 That’s when the screaming started.
 It instantly made my blood run cold.
 Glass shattered in the alley just around the side of the house which caused me to take a couple of steps back.
 Then suddenly my face met the pavement as I was knocked violently to the ground by the people who had been tending the garden.
-They had their guns raised and ready as they dashed toward the sounds of struggle, I rolled, dazed and watched as this large man tear a woman apart in the alleyway—her screams were enough to draw a small crowd of people on the street behind me.
+They had their guns raised and ready as they dashed toward the sounds of struggle, I rolled, dazed, and watched as this large man tore a woman apart in the alleyway—her screams were enough to draw a small crowd of people on the street behind me.
 Where the hell did they all come from?

 One—Two—Three—and a head-shot for good measure.
 The people behind me were murmuring amongst themselves, “I thought they were cured!”
 I pushed myself up from the pavement onto my knees and watched the rest of the scene play out, “what if they all change back?”
-“We don’t know that!”
-“Are we going to take that chance?”

 There were no second chances here.